pratikjadhao1965/nodejs-poc/README.md

         is needed as there is no one resposible for accessing Item collection as User is not the one who can alter the data in items.Apis working on User and Shop collections need idependant authentication mechanism.

+How to run?
+    npm install
+    npm run dev or npm start

+How to test?
+    npm run test

 postman environment variables:

     url: